-- Use the modern engineering tools necessary for engineering practice - Draw 2D part drawings, sectional views and assembly drawings as per standards. - Create 3D Model on any CAD software. - Convert 3D solid models into 2D drawing and prepare different views, sections and dimensioning of part models. - Examine interference to ensure that parts will not interfere.
+- 1. Use the modern engineering tools necessary for engineering practice - 2.
+Draw 2D part drawings, sectional views and assembly drawings as per standards. - 3.
+Create 3D Model on any CAD software. - 4.
+Convert 3D solid models into 2D drawing and prepare different views, sections and dimensioning of part models. - 5. familiarize with DFMA package which is necessary for cost estimation and evaluating the product design